idechq/idec-wiki/docs/resources/gene_shuttling.md

-# Recombinatorial and gene and domain shuffling
+# Recombinatorial gene and domain shuffling

 ## Introduction
 DNA shuffling is an established recombinatorial method that was originally developed to increase the speed of directed evolution experiments beyond what could be accomplished using error-prone PCR alone.
 To achieve this, mutated copies of a protein-coding sequence are fragmented with DNase I or restriction enzyme and the fragments are then reassembled in a PCR without primers.